SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 During this workshop we're going to use a real-world use case to explore some new technologies.
 We'll jump into our use case more in a little bit (hint: 🚕 🚖 🚕 ) but first let's introduce the 3 main technologies you'll be learning during this workshop.

 1. 💥 You'll be using the **Solace PubSub+ Event Portal** to design the Event-Driven Architecture for our use case.
-While you're likely not working as a team during this workshop think about how a tool like this would be useful as you collaborate with your team on a day to day basis to designing your achitecture, implement it, and iteratively make enhancements and changes throughout your software development cycle.
+While you're likely not working as a team during this workshop think about how a tool like this would be useful as you collaborate with your team on a day to day basis to designing your architecture, implement it, and iteratively make enhancements and changes throughout your software development cycle.
 1. 💥 Second you'll be learning about the **AsyncAPI Initiative** and the **Generators** that make our lives as developers simpler.
 1. 💥 Lastly, you'll develop event-driven microservices that implement our use case using the **Spring Cloud Stream** framework.